FIN392/Raspberry/My_Raspberry_installation/README.md

 Follow the initial configuration windows and choose 'Restart' at the end.

-Once started, launch '*Raspberry Pi Configuration*' from the menu '*Preferences*'.
+Once started, launch '*Raspberry Pi Configuration*' from the menu '*Preferences*', and set values as follow:

 - Tab '*System*':
 	- Click on '*Change Password...*' and change the password for user '*pi*' (it is more secure).